Seek Returns logo

 Min

-TEF’s Current Ratio of 0.97 aligns with the median group of the Telecommunications Services industry, indicating that its short-term liquidity is in line with its sector peers.
+TEF’s Current Ratio of 0.97 aligns with the median group of the Diversified Telecommunication Services industry, indicating that its short-term liquidity is in line with its sector peers.

-AMX vs. TEF: A comparison of their Current Ratio against the Telecommunications Services industry benchmark.
+AMX vs. TEF: A comparison of their Current Ratio (MRQ) against their respective Wireless Telecommunication Services and Diversified Telecommunication Services industry benchmarks.

 AMX